 Leather and leathergoods have a long history of sustainability.
-These days, there is a lot we can learn from looking back at a time when there were different things driving sustainability – and when it wasn’t called sustainability…
+There is a lot we can learn from looking back at a time when there were different things driving sustainability – and when it wasn’t called sustainability…

 From The Very Beginning…

 Leather is one of the oldest materials used by man and comes from a time when the waste of any part of a hunted animal would have been unthinkable.
 If we consider the effort needed to hunt their prey, making use of every scrap of such a precious resource would be essential for our early forebears, and that included preserving the hide.

 Used for clothing, shelter, tools and so much more, our ancestors’ leather was a hugely durable and yet entirely natural material which, when eventually finished with, would biodegrade and return to the soil.